xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Adds tracking by destination account to [escrows](escrow.html).
 Without this amendment, pending escrows are only tracked by sender.
 This amendment makes it possible to look up pending escrows by the destination address using the [account_objects method][], excluding any pending escrows that were created before this amendment became enabled.
 This amendment also makes [EscrowCreate transactions][] appear in the destination's transaction history, as viewed with the [account_tx method][].

 With this amendment, new escrows are added to the [owner directories](directorynode.html) of both the sender and receiver.
-This amendment also adds a new `DestinationNode` field to [Escrow ledger objects](escrow-object.html), indicating which page of the destination's owner directory contains the escrow.
+This amendment also adds a new <span class="code-snippet">DestinationNode</span> field to [Escrow ledger objects](escrow-object.html), indicating which page of the destination's owner directory contains the escrow.

 ## fix1528